 It’s a Very Competitive Job Market

-It’s a dog-eat-dog world out there in the job market.
+It’s a dog-eat-dog world out there in the job market with high-net-worth families.
 So much so that even getting an interview is an accomplishment in itself.
-Depending on the company and position, one job ad could reel-in hundreds of hopefuls – many of which will have a higher education and more experience (who will undoubtedly work for less money).
+Depending on the company and position, one job ad could reel-in hundreds of hopefuls -– many of which will have a higher education and more experience (who will undoubtedly work for less money).
 So, simply put, the odds are definitely stacked against you and not scoring the job doesn’t mean you’re any less valuable or employable.

 The Feedback Will Be Filtered (Possibly Untruthful)

 When I send candidates out for interviews and they don’t get passed to the second round, almost immediately I get phone calls asking why they didn’t “make it.”
-It’s especially disappointing if the interview was for their dream job.
+It’s especially disappointing if the interview was for their dream job with a billionaire.

 The long and short of it is that sometimes employers tell me why they chose certain applicants, and sometimes not.
 Even if they do engage in a dialogue with me about the interview, they are rarely going to give it to me straight and unfiltered.